State Manager

-The StateManager class acts as the application's memory.
-It handles state persistence across HTTP requests using sessions, synchronizes data with the global scope, and provides a subscription model for reactive updates.
+The StateManager class acts as your application's short-term memory.
+It persists data across HTTP requests via sessions, synchronizes with the global scope, and powers the reactive updates in PulsePoint.

 Lifecycle & Persistence